codersquid/researchcompendia-deployment/README.md

 * check out the repo
 * navigate to the repo directory
 * get the vagrant box up and running
-* run `fab setup`
+* run `fab vagrant provision`

-Rerunning setup?
-No, if you want to do that you need to `vagrant destroy` first and start over.
+Rerunning provision?
+Probably not, if you want to do that you need to `vagrant destroy` first and start over.

+* run `fab dev deploy`, can also use vagrant, staging, prod

 ### Plans